bsycorp/kees/README.md

 * Watches for relevant pods
 * Read secret annotations
 * Create secrets that do not exist yet
+* Assigns and cleans up leases

 ## Init Container:
-* Read annotations of requested secrets and resources
+* Read annotations of requested secrets, resources and leases
-* Retrieve secret from Parameter Store
+* Retrieve secret from DynamoDB
 * Write secrets to EmptyDir for app container to consume

 ## Exporter: